inet-framework/inet/doc/src/users-guide/ch-clock.rst

 The following oscillator models are available:

--  :ned:`IdealOscillator`: generates ticks periodically with a constant length (mostly useful for testing).
+-  :ned:`IdealOscillator`: ticks are generated periodically with a constant length (mostly useful for testing).
 -  :ned:`ConstantDriftOscillator`: tick length changes proportionally to the elapsed simulation time (clock drift).